 United Nations Organizations (UNO)

 All UN member states are members of the General Assembly.
-States are admitted to membership by a decision of the General Assembly upon the recommendation of the Security council.
+States are admitted to membership by a decision of the General Assembly upon the recommendation of the Security Council.

-“ In the end, It comes down to values that we want the world, our children inherit to be defined by the values enshrined In the UN Charter: Piece, Justice, Respect, Human Rights, Tolerance and Solidarity.”
+“ In the end, It comes down to values that we want the world, our children inherit to be defined by the values enshrined In the UN Charter: Peace, Justice, Respect, Human Rights, Tolerance and Solidarity.”

-The Secretary-General is Chief Administrative Officer of the UN – and is also a symbol of the Organization’s Ideal and an advocate for all the world’s peoples, especially the poor and vulnerable.
+The Secretary-General is the Chief Administrative Officer of the UN – and is also a symbol of the Organization’s Ideal and an advocate for all the world’s peoples, especially the poor and vulnerable.

 The Secretary-General is appointed by the General Assembly on the recommendation of the Security Council for a 5-years renewable term.